-- 2.1) At the start of the 50 Over Match no bowler may bowl more than 10 overs (one fifth of the total overs). - 2.2) Following a reduction of overs, where the total overs are not divisible by 5, an additional over shall be allowed to the minimum number of bowlers necessary to make up the balance.
-For example, in a reduced 43 over match, 3 bowlers may bowl 9 overs, and no others more than 8 overs each. - 2.3) In the event of a reduction in overs after the commencement of an Innings, any bowler who has already bowled more than the revised limit per bowler as calculated in 2.2 above, shall no longer be able to bowl in that Innings.
-However a bowler may complete an over in progress.
+- 2.1 At the start of the 40 Over Match no bowler may bowl more than 8 overs (one fifth of the total overs). - 2.2 Following a reduction of overs, where the total overs are not divisible by 5, an additional over shall be allowed to the minimum number of bowlers necessary to make up the balance.
+For example, in a reduced 37 over match, 2 bowlers may bowl 8 overs, and no others more than 7 overs each. - 2.3 In the event of a reduction in overs after the commencement of an Innings, any bowler who has already bowled more than the revised limit per bowler as calculated in 2.2 above, shall no longer be able to bowl in that Innings.
+However, a bowler may complete an over in progress.
 For example: after 16 overs, rain interrupts play and the Innings is reduced to 32 overs.
 Both opening bowlers have bowled 8 overs.
 The revised calculation allows for 2 bowlers to bowl a maximum of 7 overs and 3 bowlers to bowl a maximum of 6 overs.
 Bowlers 1 and 2 have therefore already exceeded this limit.
-They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to 6 overs maximum. - 2.4) In the event of a bowler being incapacitated or suspended and being unable to complete an over, the remaining balls will be bowled by another bowler providing that bowler did not bowl the previous over or part thereof.
-Such part of an over shall count as a full over only insofar as each bowler's limit is concerned.
+They count as the two bowlers who were allowed the extra over (7 as opposed to 6) and so any other bowlers are limited to 6 overs maximum. - 2.4 In the event of a bowler being incapacitated or suspended and being unable to complete an over, the remaining balls will be bowled by another bowler providing that bowler did not bowl the previous over or part thereof.
+Such part of an over shall count as a full over only insofar as each bowler's limit is concerned. - 2.5 In the event that a bowler exceeds his/her limit of overs (except in the circumstances outlined in 2.3 above), the penalties as written in the w/l/d rules will apply i.e. 10 penalty runs and 3 match points deducted for each additional over (or part thereof) bowled over the limit.
+If a bowler exceeds his/her limit by 3 overs, the offending team will have been deemed to have forfeited the match.
+If in the opinion of the League Management Committee a team has knowingly over bowled a bowler in an attempt to gain an advantage, or the over bowling of a bowler, whether intended or accidental, has materially and significantly affected the result of a game, the LMC may at its sole discretion, award the match to the opposition.
+In this instance, the offending team will receive no match points.